 Most theatres do not make money off their ticket sales and are dependent on the kindness of strangers.
 Even commercial productions are fraught with failure, as only 30 percent of Broadway shows make back their money.
 Producers pass on this problematic financial model to their employees.

-At the union level, directors should not be making less than $500 per week, although exceptions can be made if the director wants to invest their time developing a show that will make them money later (good luck, sucker).
+At the union level, directors should not be making less than $500 per week, although exceptions can be made if the directors want to invest their time developing a show that will make them money later (good luck, sucker).

 By the time you're directing on Broadway, you should expect to be making ten times this amount, or $50,000 and up per production.